youliangtan/robot_manipulator_control/README.md

 - Comment `joint_state_publisher` node in `ur10_test.launch` will enable rviz ur10 to run with UR10 hardware
 - refer to `dynamixel_gripper` package to run gripper with ur10
 - If wanna run with the gripper, pls refer to the package `readme.md` to run the launch file: `roslaunch dynamixel_gripper gripper_manager.roslaunch`
+- ur10 control is a higer level control of dynamixel gripper
 - Edit `enable_gripper` in .yaml file to `True` to enable usage of gripper
 - In the yaml file, the hierachy of each is: `motion_group` > `motion` > `cartesian_motion`.